rushi5619/rishi/README.md

-# rishi
-this is for my use
+this is my first github file